EvelyneNamwoyo/feedreader/README.md

 # feedreader
 feedreader is a web-based application that reads RSS feeds.
 The aim of the project is to write unit tests for the web-based application.
+### Test suits
+ 1. A test that loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty.
+ 2. A test that loops through each feed in the allFeeds object and ensures it has a name defined and that the name is not empty.
+ 3. A test that ensures the menu element is hidden by default.
+ 4. A test that ensures the menu changes visibility when the menu icon is clicked.
+ 5. A test that ensures when the loadFeed function is called and completes its work, there is at least a single ".entry" element within the     ".feed" container.
+ 6. A test that ensures when a new feed is loaded by the "loadFeed" function that the content actually changes

 ## Getting Started
 The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.